piersgrenier/Forecasting-the-Mortality-Rate-of-COVID-19-in-South-Korea/README.md

 - Other algorithm is ARMA forecasting

 Expected output:
-- both AR and ARMA models have high forecast accuracy for young adults as well as patients living in provinces with smaller population density
+- both AR and ARMA models have higher forecast accuracy for young adults as well as patients living in provinces with smaller population density
 - both AR and ARMA models have lower forecast accuracy for the elderly as well as patients living in provinces with larger population density
 - baseline AR model experiences difficulty forecasting underlying patterns in data
 - optimal ARMA model accurately forecasts underlying patterns in data